JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 ## Kernel Methods

-Consider some linearly separatable data which can be evaluated by the classical machine learning algorithms perceptron, support vector machine and principal component analysis.
+Consider some data which can be evaluated by the classical machine learning algorithms perceptron, support vector machine and principal component analysis.
 These algorithms consider the data, $x,x' \in \mathcal X$, with $\mathcal X$ a non empty set, through their inner product $\scal{x, x'}$.
 Another way to view this inner product is as a linear similarity measure between the elements of $\mathcal X$.
 But what if the data is more complex and cannot be linearly evaluated?

 Let's consider this arbitrary classification problem, in which two data circles cannot be linearly separated.